 Some other apps have this feature as well, so rummage around in their Settings to see if you can clear the cache.

-Unfortunately, most data-heavy apps like Facebook and Snapchat don’t have cache cleanup, so the only way to purge their Documents & Data is to delete the app itself and then reinstall it.
+Unfortunately, most data-heavy apps like Facebook and Snapchat don’t have cache cleanup, so the only way to delete cache for an app like that is to delete and reinstall it.
 Before you do that, make sure you have all your login info: deleting an app will clear not only its cache, but all its Documents and Data, including login details.
 And you probably don’t want to get locked out of your social media accounts.